Smartling/SmartlingHelp/_articles/connectors/sitecore/sitecore-connector---user-guide.md

 ## Translating Media Items

 You can use the connector to translate files from the media library.
-They will be sent to a separate Smartling project.
-You can setup this project under the **Media** section in [Settings](/hc/en-us/articles/202088268#configure).
+They will need be sent to a separate Smartling project.

 ![](/uploads/versions/sitecore_media---x----504-275x---.jpg)